JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 To use it with out model, simply type:

-	roslaunch four_wheel_urdf diffdrive.launch
+	roslaunch four_wheel_urdf four_wheel_diffdrive.launch
 This command will load the model and open both Rviz and Gazebo.
-Though Gazebo has its built-in diffdrive controller, it is designed for two-wheel turtle robot.
+Though Gazebo has its built-in diffdrive controller, it is designed for two-wheel turtle robot and only used in navigation.
 ## How to create 2D map (Finished)
 Here we use the diffdrive.launch for simplicity.

-	roslaunch four_wheel_urdf diffdrive.launch
+	roslaunch four_wheel_urdf four_wheel_diffdrive.launch
 	roslaunch four_wheel_urdf gmapping_lidar.launch
 or you can use kinect instead of lidar: